Labcabincalifornia

+Content

 The video for the album's first single, "Drop", was directed by Spike Jonze and used footage of the group performing the song backwards, replayed backwards, giving it a surreal quality.
 The song was a hit, as was the follow-up single "Runnin'," which peaked at #55 on the Billboard Hot 100.

-Overall, this album is a more mellow and introspective affair than their debut and features more somber themes such as dealing with fame and success, drug abuse, and broken down relationships.
+Overall, Labcabincalifornia is a more mellow and introspective affair than their debut and features more somber themes such as dealing with fame and success, drug abuse, and broken down relationships.

+Critical and commercial success

 Album sales compared to Bizarre Ride did not fare as well; the group was not able to reach Gold status.

-Although it received mixed reviews upon release due to the group's sudden shift of direction from its previous album, it received critical acclaim in retrospective reviews, with many lauding its consistency, smooth production and touchy subject matter.
-After Labcabincalifornia was released, Fatlip left the group to concentrate on his solo career.
+Influenced by the changes in their lives brought on by their rising popularity, Labcabincalifornia featured a completely different style from their first album.
+Largely produced by then-unknown J Dilla, it was panned by music critics on release, with some critics feeling that it fell victim to the sophomore jinx.
+However, over the years, Labcabincalifornia received critical acclaim, which the author Andrew Barker linked to the increased popularity of J Dilla.